En-Be/TardigradeOfMana3D/APPROACH.md

 - Changed guns to do negative damage
 - Set character health to start at maxhealth/10
 - Added a selector node to the enemy AI

+## Session 27

+Minutes: 120

+TODO
+- Make selector check if ai is at full health
+- Move to startlocation if yes
+- Existing behaviour if no

+DONE
+- Added a ufunction 'is healed' to ai controller which call to player character
+- Added a ufunction 'is healed' to player character which checks health against max health
+- Added a selector in ai behaviour tree which checks 'is healed' to choose existing behaviour or move to start
+- Added a BTService 'AI is healed'
+- Trying to the the owner controller but 'GetPawn()' is apparently undefined.
+Asking for help

+## Sessino 28

+Minutes: 16.20 -

+TODO
+- Clamp the health of pawns to not go over max

+DONE
+- Health is clamped
+- Commented out the bt service, set the 'AIishealed' boolean in blueprint instead
+- AI behaviour not as expected